casey-cochran/airbeanb-clone/README.md

-3. Create a POSTGRESQL user with the ability to create DB -CREATE USER 'username' WITH PASSWORD 'password' CREATEDB;
+3. Create a POSTGRESQL user with the ability to create DB
+   - CREATE USER 'username' WITH PASSWORD 'password' CREATEDB;

-4. CD into the backend directory and create a .env file in the root, refer to .env.example -Fill out file with your desired PORT (5000 preferred), database name/username/password, and a secured JWT_SECRET.
+4. CD into the backend directory and create a .env file in the root, refer to .env.example
+    - Fill out file with your desired PORT (5000 preferred), database name/username/password, and a secured JWT_SECRET.

 5. Add this proxy ti your package.json within the frontend directory, replacing or keeping the port defined in your .env file.
     - "proxy": "http://localhost:5000"